 - Twist: “The girl died three years ago,” or “The call came from inside the house,” or “The dog was actually a giant rat.”

 - Lesson, which should always teach a moral to teens: “Don’t pet animals you don’t know,” or “Don’t go to a house where you don’t know the people.”

 Sarah Hastings Morley is both a Reading Specialist and a high school English Composition Teacher.
-This is her 13th year teaching in the northern suburbs of Chicago, Illinois.
+This is her 13th year teaching in the northern suburbs of Chicago, IL.
 She earned her Bachelor’s in Secondary English Education from Illinois State University, and her Master’s in Education: Reading and Literacy from Benedictine University.